-- 1) The one-hundred year ultimate floodplain. - 2) All wetlands (and associated buffers) adjacent to the stream or to the one-hundred year floodplain. - 3) Slopes of twenty-five percent or greater abutting or adjoining the stream, the 100-year ultimate floodplain, or stream-side wetlands. - 4) Specific areas of critical habitat for rare or sensitive wildlife and/or vegetation, as defined in COMAR, Title 08.03.08.
+1) The one-hundred year- 100-year ultimate floodplain.
+2) All wetlands (and associated buffers) adjacent to the stream or to the one-hundred 100-year year Floodplain.
+3) Slopes of twenty five 25 percent or greater abutting or adjoining the stream, the 100- year ultimate floodplain, or stream-side wetlands.
+4) Specific areas of critical habitat for rare or sensitive wildlife and/or vegetation, as defined in COMAR, Title 08.03.08.